Skip to content

 E30 Right

 The definition of E30 Right in CIDOC-CRM doesn't fit any actual need that has been encountered to date.
-The rationale is below, but the summary is that E30 is conceptual and is not contextualized by space or time, however the legal status of objects changes all the time.
+The summary is that E30 is conceptual and is not contextualized by space or time, however the legal status of objects changes all the time.
 This is covered in more, excruciating, detail in the note below.

 Given that the class is not useful as currently defined, the approach has been taken to attempt to fix that usage within the context of Linked Art, and then submit the necessary changes with evidence from the community back to the ontology maintenance agency for consideration of a revised model.